 Your application server uses that code, along with the client secret, to call the ObtainToken endpoint to get an access token and a refresh token.
 For more information, see Receive Seller Authorization and Manage Seller OAuth Tokens.

 The OAuth API requires HTTPS for the redirect URL for the authorization callback.
 For testing purposes, you can use HTTP with localhost.

-Authorization codes returned by the Square authorization page expire after five minutes.
+Authorization codes returned by the Square authorization page expire after 5 minutes.
 An authorization code can only be used once.

 Refresh tokens do not expire.
 If you lose a refresh token, you must repeat the full OAuth flow to obtain a new OAuth access token and a refresh token.
 A refresh token only becomes invalid when the application's access has been completely revoked.
-For more information, see Revoking Access .
+For more information, see Revoke OAuth Tokens.

 A refresh token can be used to get multiple active access tokens.
 You can call ObtainToken multiple times with a refresh token.
 Each access token expires 30 days after it is obtained and each can be individually revoked.
 Developers sometimes choose to have multiple access tokens for a seller when the seller has a multi-store eCommerce site and wants a separate access token for each store.

-OAuth 2.0 is not the same as Single Sign-On (SSO) or authentication in general.
+OAuth 2.0 is not the same as single sign-on (SSO) or authentication in general.
 OAuth is an authorization protocol.
 OAuth can be used to build an authentication system; however, that is not the purpose of the Square OAuth API.
-Its purpose is to enable sellers to grant permissions to their account's resources to an application.
+Its purpose is to enable sellers to grant permissions to their account resources to an application.